 We all want our babies to sleep – but can you have too much of a good thing when it comes to baby sleep?
-We’ve written before about baby sleeping too much, but what if your baby suddenly start sleeping more than usual?
-What if you’re suddenly seeing marathon naps, later-than-usual morning wake-up times, and finding that you need to bump up bedtime?
+We’ve written before about babies sleeping too much, but what if your baby suddenly starts sleeping more than usual?
+What if you’re seeing marathon naps, later-than-usual morning wake-up times, and/or finding that you need to bump up to an earlier bedtime?

 So what’s behind this sudden onset of sleepiness?
-Why is your baby sleeping more than usual?
-We’re sharing 3 common reasons – keep reading for details!
+Why is your baby sleeping so much?
+We’re sharing 3 common reasons.
+Keep reading for details!

 3 Reasons Your Baby Is Sleeping More Than Usual

-If your baby suddenly starts sleeping more than usual and seems extra-sleepy, it’s likely one of the following three reasons is to blame:
+If your baby suddenly starts seeming extra-sleepy, it’s likely that one of the following three reasons is to blame:

-To learn more, read this article about baby’s growth spurts and sleep.
+To learn more, read this article about growth spurts and sleep.

-To learn more, read this article about baby teething and sleep.
+To learn more, read this article about teething and sleep.

 To learn more, read this article about how illness affects your baby’s sleep.